codeworx29/Pacman-Pygame/README.md

 # Pacman - Pygame

 A remake of the classic Pac-Man arcade game using Python and Pygame.
-Developed for Grade 10 Computer Science.

 Pac-Man: https://en.wikipedia.org/wiki/Pac-Man